smartnetguru/srsUE/README.md

 Hardware
 --------

-srsUE currently supports Ettus Research USRP RF front-ends through the USRP Hardware Driver (UHD).
-Host sample rate conversion is not supported, therefore the hardware should support configurable clock rates.
-We recommend the USRP B2X0 range.

-*News*: We have recently added support for the bladeRF in the `next` branch.
-It's still experimental so any feedback will be very appreciated.
-You need to compile against the srsLTE `next` branch too, in order to support the bladeRF.
+The library currently supports the Ettus Universal Hardware Driver (UHD) and the bladeRF driver.
+Thus, any hardware supported by UHD or bladeRF can be used.
+There is no sampling rate conversion, therefore the hardware should support 30.72 MHz clock in order to work correctly with LTE sampling frequencies and decode signals from live LTE base stations.

+We have tested the following hardware:
+ * USRP B210
+ * USRP X300
+ * bladeRF

 Download & Install Instructions
 -------------------------------